 The afternoon session is hands-on.
 Topics include teacher breakout sessions, energetics of the body & movement, alignment of key poses, and physical adjustments.

 6:45pm - 7:45pm

 8pm - 9pm

 Evening sessions are specifically geared to be more experiential, spontaneous & appropriate for the hour.
-Everything from film screenings, to live Kirtan, and sound healing.
+Everything from film screenings, to dance parties, and embodied leadership night sessions.
 Some evenings will not have required sessions, while others may run slightly longer than the scheduled time.

 When not standing on his hands, most of Anton’s adult life has been spent travelling the world, with the common thread linking his varied life experience being a search for the extraordinary.
 From founding a sustainable footwear brand, to working...

 Using a non-dogmatic approach, Grace views the physical practice of yoga as gateway, not an end in itself.
 For her, the practice of yoga asana teaches us to not only broaden the breath, but also to expand stillness within ourselves....

 The Sacred Fig teacher training exceeded all of my expectations!
 From the world class faculty to the property grounds & shala, and the amazing morning asana.
 I could stay here for another 5 months, and I'm already thinking about doing their 500 hours!!

 This is SO much more than just a yoga teacher training.
 Prepare to be inspired.
 Prepare to be challenged.
 Prepare to explore & learn...
 This is a transformative journey that has changed my life and allowed me to better understand & accept myself, all while receiving some of the best vinyasa classes of my life, by some of the most amazing people I've had the pleasure of meeting.